DCotterill/halixia-hugo/content/ma/foodbank-volunteer-523.md

 Learn more about volunteering at a foodbank

-Learn more about helping those in your comunity by volunteering at a foodbank.
+Learn about helping those in your community by volunteering at a foodbank.

 Food banks play a major role in the food aid sector, by distributing donated and purchased groceries, directly to food insecure families.